WINNERS ANNOUNCEMENT

 Similarly, coral volumes furnish the maintained emptiness as benches, tables, and standing surfaces to exercise freedom, foster dialogues and collective remembering of a Cuban past transporting us to the future.
 Ceibas link Havana’s history across time, as Coral stone connects Havana’s main public arteries – Malecón, Prado – to the new sustainable, public heart of the city.

-Golden Mentions
+Golden mentions

 (ordered by registration code)